AleksanderMaciejewski/55258_54353_51444_54359_53851/README.md

 Add a new user by providing their name.
 Remove a user from the system by selecting them from the list.
 Edit user account information such as name.

+### Tests
+A set of unit tests has been prepared for each method.
+The tests check for each method the scenarios when the data passed to them was correct and not.